angelusualle/algorithms/README.md

 # algorithms

-Algorithms in Python that are solutions to problems.
+Algorithms in Python for an assortment of problems.
 These come from selected chapters of McDowell's book "Cracking the coding interview" and other algorithm problems I have come across.